practicalli/spacemacs/install-spacemacs/additional-configuration.md

 Spacemacs will now download all its Emacs packages and this will take several minutes, depending on the speed of your connection to the Internet.

 `SPC q r` to restart Spacemacs once all the packages have downloaded.
-This is not strictly neccessary, but helps ensure the packages are working correctly.
+This is not strictly necessary, but helps ensure the packages are working correctly.

 ## Spacemacs is ready for action